 The Backward Priest Song in Eyes Wide Shut

 Now here are the facts.
-The song is an old Romanian Greek-Orthodox song that was remastered by Jocelyn Pook on the album “Deluge” in 1997.
+The song is an old Romanian Greek-Orthodox song that Jocelyn Pook remastered on the album “Deluge” in 1997.

 The song was originally titled “Backwards Priests” and was about how the church often turns a blind eye to abuse.
 The band felt that the lyrics on the album were already too dark, so they changed the title to “What A Shame” as a way of lightening things up.